Empowering Manufacturing

 Grant Opportunities

-New in 2026, the Empowering Manufacturing Grant Program supports initiatives that engage manufacturers as co-designers and system leaders, not just beneficiaries or advisors, working alongside nonprofit intermediaries to strengthen northeast Indiana’s manufacturing ecosystem.
+The Empowering Manufacturing Grant Program supports nonprofit-led initiatives that engage manufacturers as co-designers and system leaders, not just beneficiaries or advisors, to strengthen northeast Indiana’s manufacturing ecosystem.

 Grant funds may be used to advance one or more of the following objectives: